hoelzl/trivial_python_project/{{cookiecutter.project_dir}}/README.md

 $ tox
 ```

 from the project's root directory.
-Currently Python versions 3.8, 3.9 and 3.10
+Currently, Python versions 3.8 to 3.11
 are tested.
 Dependencies for `tox` are installed using `tox-conda`; remove the
 corresponding entry in the `tox.ini` file if you want to use `virtualenv`
 instead.